phansch/philhansch.net/content/posts/2013-10-15-fall-update.md

 aliases = ["2013/10/15/fall-update/"]

 [extra]
-excerpt = "Things happenend.
+excerpt = "Things happened.
 Here's what I've been up to in the past few months."
 +++

 Things changed a lot but I didn't feel in the mood to really keep the blog up-to date.
 Now I'll have to pay for it.
 This will be quite a lengthy post.
 I'll go over the recent website changes first, then go on with my second foray into Guild Wars 2.
 I also started learning Ruby, so I'll go into more detail further down.
 And there's also an update about my netbook experience.
 Here's what happened in chronological order.